 The historic central area of Leipzig features a Renaissance-style ensemble of buildings from the sixteenth century, including the old city hall in the marketplace.
 There are also several baroque period trading houses and former residences of rich merchants.
 As Leipzig grew considerably during the economic boom of the late-nineteenth century, the town has many buildings in the historicist style representative of the Gründerzeit era.
 Approximately 35% of Leipzig's flats are in buildings of this type.
 The new city hall, completed in 1905, is built in the same style.

-Some 90,000 apartments in Leipzig were built in Plattenbau buildings during Communist rule in East Germany. and although some of these have been demolished and the numbers living in this type of accommodation have declined in recent years, a significant minority of people are still living in Plattenbau accommodation; Grünau, for example, had about 43,600 people living in this sort of accommodation in 2016.
+Some 90,000 apartments in Leipzig were built in Plattenbau buildings during Communist rule in East Germany.
+Although some of these have been demolished and fewer people live in this type of accommodation in recent years, a significant number still live in Plattenbau apartments.
+Grünau, for example, had about 43,600 people living in this sort of accommodation in 2016.

 The St. Paul's Church was destroyed by the Communist government in 1968 to make room for a new main building for the university.
 After some debate, the city decided to establish a new, mainly secular building at the same location, called Paulinum, which was completed in 2012.
 Its architecture alludes to the look of the former church and it includes space for religious use by the faculty of theology, including the original altar from the old church and two newly built organs.